Cinema of Bangladesh: Silent era

-The Madan Theatre started making films in Calcutta in 1916.
-The first Bengali feature film, Billwamangal, was produced and released in 1919 under the banner of the Madan Theatre.
-The movie was directed by Rustomji Dhotiwala and produced by Priyonath Ganguli, the son of a nawab estate of Dhaka.
-A Bengali film organization named the Indo British Film Co was soon formed in Calcutta under the ownership of Dhirendra Nath Ganguly, a relative of Rabindranath Tagore.
-Ganguly directed and wrote Bilat Ferat in 1921.
-The film was the first production of the Indo British Film Co.
-The Madan Theatre production of Jamai Shashthi(1931) was the first Bengali talkie directed by Amar Choudhury.

 In 1927–28, the Dhaka nawab family produced a short film named Sukumari (The Good Girl).
 The film's producers included Khaza Adil, Khaza Akmol, Khaza Nasirulla, Khaza Azmol, Khaza Zohir, Khaza Azad, Soyod Shahebe Alom, and professor Andalib Shadini.
 They wanted to make a film with their own actors and without the help of a studio.
 The male lead was played by Khaza Nosrulla, and the female lead was played by a male actor named Syed Abdus Sobhan owing to laws against the depiction of women in film.
 Nosrulla went on to become a politician and Sobhan became the first Bengali secretary of the Pakistan Central Civil Service.
 One still picture of Sukumary is kept in Bangladesh Film Archive.

 After the success of Sukumari, the royal family went for a bigger venture.
 To make a full-length silent film, a temporary studio was made in the gardens of the family, and they produced a full-length silent film titled The Last Kiss, released in 1931.
 The main actor was Khaza Azmol.
 The physical teacher of Jagannath College, Ambujgupta, directed the film and made the Bengali and English subtitles for it.
 Professor Andalib Shadani of the Dhaka University made the Urdu subtitles.
 The Last Kiss was released in the Mukul Hall of Dhaka.
 Historian Dr. Romesh Chondro Mojumder started the premier show of the film.
 The print of the film was taken to the Aurora Company of Calcutta for bigger presentation.
 The developers of the film wanted to make Dhaka unique in art, literature and cinema and named their production house “Dhaka East Bengal Cinematograph Society”.
 It was the first film-producing organization of Bangladesh.